Ambit Authority

 Enforcement Architecture

 Authority's enforcement guarantees are structural, not behavioural.
-They follow from where Authority sits in the execution path and how it integrates with downstream systems — not from runtime configuration or application-level conventions.
+They follow from where Authority sits in a configured execution path and how it integrates with downstream systems — not from runtime configuration or application-level conventions.
 Four properties define the architecture.

 Consequence-Path Placement

 Authority sits on the consequence path — the execution path between intent and side effect.
-The runtime does not choose whether to call Authority; the execution path is constructed so that it passes through it.
-Bypass requires modifying infrastructure configuration, not application code — an auditable operational change.
+In a valid placement, the runtime does not choose whether to call Authority; the path is constructed so that it passes through it.
+Bypass requires modifying the configured path — an auditable operational change.

 The Choke-Point Guarantee